fsossai/jacobi-hybrid/README.md

 Some hybrid programming models combine two different standards like MPI and OpenMP to take advantage of the underlying architecture, however in my project I will pursue different path, using MPI 3.0 shared memory that allows to exploit shared memory by means of the so called one-sided communications feature.

-## Benchmarks
+## Command line options
-The following is a complete list of command line option that the software supports (3D version):
+The following is a complete list of command line options that the software supports (3D version):

 ```
 Usage: jacobi [-m] [-s=DIRECTION] [-n=DIRECTION] [-H=NUM] [-i=FILENAME] [-h]